dequelabs/axe-core/doc/developer-guide.md

 ### Running Tests

-To run all tests from the command line you can run `grunt test`, which will run all unit and integration tests using PhantomJS.
+To run all tests from the command line you can run `grunt test`, which will run all unit and integration tests using PhantomJS and Selenium Webdriver.

 You can also load tests in any supported browser, which is helpful for debugging.
 Tests require a local server to run, you must first start a local server to serve files.
-You can use Grunt to start one by running `grunt connect watch`.
+You can use Grunt to start one by running `grunt dev`.
 Once your local server is running you can load the following pages in any browser to run tests:

 1. [Core Tests](../test/core/)